nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 *  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
 *  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.

+### Set a volunteer's hours

+Sets a volunteers hours to a certain amount.

+Format: `setHours INDEX h/HOURS`

+* The index is based on the indices in the latest list command.

+Example: `setHours 2 h/20`

 ### Searching persons by field: `search`

 Search persons whose fields match the keywords given.